tensorflow/community/rfcs/20200824-e2e-text-preprocessing.md

   }
 ```

-The output of the tf.data pipeline is integer inputs transformed from the raw text and can be fed directly to the model (e.g., bert_pretraining model in model_garden):
+The outputs of the tf.data pipeline are integer inputs transformed from the raw text and can be fed directly to the model:

 ```
 {
 'input_ids': [